eudoxia0/eudoxia0.github.io/article/_posts/2022-12-27-introducing-austral.md

-For another example, consider the problem of operator precedence: anyone can remember [PEMDAS][pemdas], but programming languages have many categories of binary operators --- arithmetic, comparison, bitwise, Boolean --- and mixing them together creates room for error (what does `x ^ y && z / w` evaluate to?).
+For another example, consider the problem of operator precedence: anyone can remember [PEMDAS][pemdas], but programming languages have many categories of binary operators---arithmetic, comparison, bitwise, Boolean---and mixing them together creates room for error (what does `x ^ y && z / w` evaluate to?).
 So in Austral there is simply no operator precedence: any binary expression deeper than one level is fully parenthesized.
 You have to type more, but we are not typists, we are programmers, and our task is to communicate _to others_ what we want computers to do.
 When in doubt: simplify by paring down the language.

 This isn't for everyone.
 But it is for me, because after ten years in the industry, the last thing I want from a programming language is "power".
 What I